-General Standard Disclosures Definition Page Omission External Assurance Comments Strategy an G4-1 A statement from the most senior decision- maker of the organization 10 No No G4-2 Description of key impacts, risks and opportunities 13-22 No No Organisatio nal Profile - G4-3 Name of the organization 11 No No G4-4 Primary brands, products, and/or services 11-15 No No G4-5 Location of organization's headquarters 11 No No 100 G4-6 Number of countries where the organization operates 11 No No G4-7 Nature of ownership and legal form 11 No No G4-8 Markets served 11 No No G4-9 Scale of the reporting organization 11-15 No No G4-10 Total workforce by type, contract, region, broken down by gender.
-41-46 No No G4-11 Percentage of Employees covered by CBA Refer Comments No No Collective Bargaining and Trade unions are prohibited in Qatar G4-12 Organization Supply Chain 14 No No G4-13 Significant changes in report period (size, structure, capital, ownership, supply chain) Refer Comments No No No significant changes G4-14 Whether and how precautionary approach addressed 16-22 No No G4-15 List externally developed economic, environmental and social charters, principles, or other initiatives to which the organization subscribes or which it endorses Refer Comments No No None G4-16 Membership in associations (industry, national/ international, governance bodies, projects, committees, substantive funding beyond membership, strategic membership).
+General Standard Disclosures Definition Page Omission External Assurance Comments Strategy and d Analysis 1 G4-1 A statement from the most senior decision- maker of the organization 8 No No G4-2 Description of key impacts, risks and opportunities 14-21 No No Organisation nal Profile G4-3 Name of the organization 8 No No G4-4 Primary brands, products, and/or services 9-13 No No G4-5 Location of organization's headquarters 9 No No G4-6 Number of countries where the organization operates 9 No No G4-7 Nature of ownership and legal form 9 No No G4-8 Markets served 9 No No G4-9 Scale of the reporting organization 10-13 No No G4-10 Total workforce by type, contract, region, broken down by gender.
+38-41 No No G4-11 Percentage of Employees covered by CBA Refer Comments No No Collective Bargaining and Trade unions are prohibited in Qatar G4-12 Organization Supply Chain 10-12 No No G4-13 Significant changes in report period (size, structure, capital, ownership, supply chain) Refer Comments No No No significant changes G4-14 Whether and how precautionary approach addressed 14-21 No No G4-15 List externally developed economic, environmental and social charters, principles, or other initiatives to which the organization subscribes or which it endorses Refer Comments No No None G4-16 Membership in associations (industry, national/international, governance bodies, projects, committees, substantive funding beyond membership, strategic membership).
 Refer Comments No No None to the extent of being strategic memberships or having governance roles or project/ committee participation.
-Identified N Naterial Aspects and Boundaries G4-17 Entities Included in the Organization Consolidated Financial Statements.
+Identified M aterial Aspects and Boundaries G4-17 Entities Included in the Organization Consolidated Financial Statements.
 Report whether any entity included in the organization's consolidated financial statements or equivalent documents is not covered by the report.
-8 No No G4-18 Process for defining report content and Aspect Boundaries Appendix A No No G4-19 Materials Aspects identified in the process for defining report content 30-31 No No G4-20 Aspect Boundary for each material Aspect within the organisation Appendix A No No 1
+9 No No G4-18 Process for defining report content and Aspect Boundaries Appendix A No No G4-19 Materials Aspects identified in the process for defining report content 28-30 No No G4-20 Aspect Boundary for each material Aspect within the organisation Appendix A No No